 Regarding 3GPP 5G NTN, SatComForum performed evaluations on the RIT outlined in the document IMT-2020-SAT/4.

 SatComForum has evaluated the 3GPP 5G NTN technology to verify the minimum requirements of satellite IMT-2020 as described in Report ITU-R M.2514.
-In this preliminary report, assessments conducted through analysis and inspection are included.
-Currently, SatComForum is conducting simulations based on the same configuration as outlined in the self-evaluation report of 3GPP 5G NTN.
-The detailed simulation results will be incorporated into the final report and submitted to the next WP 4B meeting.
+In this report, assessments through analysis, inspection and simulations are included.
+Specifically, the simulations were conducted based on the same configuration as outlined in the self-evaluation report of 3GPP 5G NTN.

 3.2 Conformance to Report ITU-R M.2514

-SatComForum performed the evaluations according the evaluation methodologies defined in Report ITU-R M.2514.
+SatComForum performed the evaluations according to the methodologies defined in Report ITU-R M.2514.
 There are no additionally identified evaluation methodologies.

 3.3 Qualitative assessment of 3GPP 5G NTN RIT